DiffTalk: Crafting Diffusion Models for Generalized Audio-Driven Portraits Animation: Experiments

 \subsection{Method Comparison}

 \textbf{Comparison with 2D-based Methods.} In this section, we perform method comparisons with some representative 2D-based talking head generation approaches including the ATVGnet~\cite{chen2019hierarchical}, MakeitTalk~\cite{zhou2020makelttalk} and Wav2Lip~\cite{prajwal2020lip}.
 Figure~\ref{fig7} visualizes the generated frames of these methods.
 It can be seen that the ATVGnet performs generation based on cropped faces with limited image quality.
-The MakeItTalk synthesizes plausible talking frames, however the background is wrongly wrapped with the mouth movements.
-This phenomenon is more observable in the video form result, and greatly affects the visual experience.
+The MakeItTalk synthesizes plausible talking frames, however the background is wrongly wrapped with the mouth movements, which greatly affects the visual experience.
 Generated talking faces of Wav2Lip appear artifacts in the square boundary centered on the mouth, since the synthesized area and the original image are not well blended.
 By contrast, the proposed DiffTalk generates natural and realistic talking videos with accurate audio-lip synchronization, owing to the crafted conditioning mechanism and stable training process.
 For more objective comparisons, we further evaluate the quantitative results in Table~\ref{table3}.
 Our DiffTalk far surpasses \cite{prajwal2020lip} and \cite{zhou2020makelttalk} in all image quality metrics.
-For the audio-visual synchronization metric SyncNet, the proposed method reaches a high level and is superior than MakeItTalk.
-Although the DiffTalk is slightly inferior to Wav2Lip on the SyncNet score, it is far better than Wav2Lip in terms of image quality.
+For the audio-visual synchronization metric SyncNet, the proposed method reaches a high level and is superior to MakeItTalk.
+Although the DiffTalk is slightly inferior to Wav2Lip on SyncNet score, it is far better than Wav2Lip in terms of image quality.
 In conclusion, our method outperforms these 2D-based methods under comprehensive consideration of the qualitative and quantitative results.

 \textbf{Comparison with 3D-based Methods.} For more comprehensive evaluations, we further compare with some recent high-performance 3D-based works including AD-NeRF~\cite{guo2021ad} and DFRF~\cite{shen2022dfrf}.
 They realize implicitly 3D head modeling with the NeRF technology, so we treat them as generalized 3D-based methods.
 The visualization results are shown in Figure~\ref{fig7}.
 AD-NeRF models the head and torso parts separately, resulting in misalignment in the neck region.
 More importantly, it is worth noting that AD-NeRF is a non-general method.
 In contrast, our method is able to handle unseen identities without further fine-tuning, which is more in line with the practical application scenarios.
 The DFRF relies heavily on the fine-tuning operation for model generalization, and the generated talking faces with only the base model are far from satisfactory as shown in Figure~\ref{fig7}.
 More quantitative results in Table~\ref{table3} also show that our method surpasses \cite{guo2021ad,shen2022dfrf} on the image quality and audio-visual synchronization indicators.